Empire-Strikes-Back/Flula/readme.txt

 our language is clojure
-we are runtime-less - we run on JVM, NodeJS, Browser we consist of processes and queues and we use core.async library as a defacto part of clojure language program we are born only if needed - needed - for an end-user program
+we are runtime-less - we run on JVM, NodeJS, Browser we consist of processes and queues and we use core.async library as a defacto part of clojure language program

 our namespace has no logo by design